Dresovense/orange3-textable/docs/doc/annotating_merging.rst

-The result of these operations can be viewed using an instance of :doc:`Display <display>`, whose output is shown on figure 4 below.
+The result of these operations can be viewed using an instance of :doc:`Display <display>`, whose output is shown on :ref:`figure 4 <annotating_merging_fig4>` below.
 For each segment in the merged segmentation, an annotation value *en* or *fr* associated with key *language* is displayed above the segment’s content: